mokus80/my_store/README.md

 With the other approach the customer would get two chocolates for the price of one.

-However, the first approach encourages the customer to buy more item so i didn't change it ;).
+However, the first approach encourages the customer to buy more items so i didn't change it ;).